During Academic Year 2022/2023

-Graduate and Postdoctoral Studies is accepting applications for Graduate Mobility Award for two types of projects this year: regular Graduate Mobility Award and Virtual Collaboration Projects.
-For Virtual Collaboration project, please see the link below:
+Graduate and Postdoctoral Studies is accepting applications for Graduate Mobility Award for two types of projects this year: Regular Graduate Mobility Award and Virtual Collaboration Projects.

 Regular Graduate Mobility Award